maxmind/geoipupdate/README.dev.md

   Ubuntu releases.
 * Run `dev-bin/ppa-release.sh`
 * Visit https://launchpad.net/~maxmind/+archive/ubuntu/ppa/+copy-packages to
-  copy binaries to and versions that we support but don't build on, e.g., Xenial.
+  copy binaries to any versions that we support but don't build on, e.g., Xenial.

 Finally release to Homebrew: